Jesus infuriates the religious leaders by claiming equality with God.

 But as for me, I will come into Your house in the multitude of Your mercy;

-In fear of You I will worship toward Your holy temple (Psalm 5:7).
+In fear of You I will worship toward Your holy temple (Psalms 5:7).

 · As you make your requests known to the Lord, pray for: